Why Does My Dog’s Breath Smell Like Fish? Causes For a Dog’s Bad Breath

 Once you've identified your dog's bad breath, causes dictate the treatment.
 In cases of kidney disease, liver disease or diabetes, treating and managing that condition is the best way to clear up your dog's bad breath.
 In the cases of bad dietary habits, carefully watching what your pet consumes in the house by keeping them away from garbage or fecal matter will help rule out other issues.

-When bad breath is the product of poor oral hygiene, the steps to treat this condition are relatively straightforward.
-If plaque and tartar have already built up on your dog's teeth and bones, you might consider a professional dental cleaning, which allows your vet to identify loose, rotting teeth that need to be removed.
+The steps to treat this condition are relatively straightforward when bad breath results from poor oral hygiene.
+If plaque and tartar have already built up on your dog's teeth and bones, you might consider a professional dental cleaning, which allows your vet to identify loose, rotting teeth that need removal.

-These cleanings can also reduce gingivitis while reducing bacteria in the mouth that causes bad breath.
-After this cleaning has taken place, you can maintain dental care at home through regular brushing with a dog toothbrush and pet-safe toothpaste, as well as dental treats and even dog food designed to naturally clean your dog's teeth.
-This combination of dental care may cause additional improvements in your dog's bad breath over time and will slow down the development of plaque and tartar that leads to bad breath in the future.
+These cleanings can also reduce gingivitis while reducing oral bacteria that cause bad breath.
+After this cleaning, you can maintain dental care at home through regular brushing with a dog toothbrush, pet-safe toothpaste, dental treats, and even dog food designed to naturally clean your dog's teeth.
+This combination of dental care may cause additional improvements in your dogs bad breath over time and will slow down the development of plaque and tartar that leads to bad breath in the future.